 “When we finished our first round of remodeling last year, we chose roman shades from Blinds.com throughout the house.
 We’ve loved them ever since — they are simple, clean, and filter the light in a really pretty way.

-We wanted roman shades again but I was debating whether to use the same fabric in the master bedroom or use something a little different.
+We wanted roman shades again but I was debating whether to use the same fabric in the main bedroom or use something a little different.
 We worked with a Blinds.com designer, who sent us some free fabric samples to get an idea of some of their neutrals.
 It really helps to hold the samples in your hand so you can get a feel for weight, texture, and see the color in your space.
 In the end, we decided to use the same color throughout the house and keep our clean, white palette with the Blinds.com Premium Roman Shades in Wilmington White.”

 In the end, she decided that the soft fabric style of Roman Shades complimented the cozy feel of the window seat.
 Plus, she’d have a uniform look with the rest of the house.